 We at Carrigaline Community School value positive behaviour and encourage all students to give of their individual best.

 In order to affirm such positive behaviour, a reward system known as the Principal’s Awards has been established.
 Staff members have the opportunity on an ongoing basis to nominate any student for an award, for any reason – kindness, helping others, academic/sporting achievement, etc. Twice a year, nominees assemble in the school, and award winners are presented with either a silver or gold (summer only) certificate by the Principal.
-All nominations are filed in the student files, and award winners are recorded on a database and a roll of honour.

 Our core mission of providing a quality learning environment for all is enhanced by the presence of the Principal’s Awards system.